robere2/QuickPlay/README.md

 # QuickPlay
 Minecraft mod designed for quickly joining games on the Hypixel Network.
+This is the source code for 1.8 through 1.10.2.
+Please check other branches for other versions.

 ## Features
 * Press the assignable key (Default: R) to open the game GUI